 The IB programme epitomises the holistic approach to education for which Warminster School is well known.
 Our pupils from overseas add an authentic 'international' dimension to lessons.
 A typical cohort opting for the IB will include a number of pupils from the UK, many from Europe (Germany, Italy and Russia) and others from further afield (Thailand and the USA).
 Cultural understanding and global awareness are key to the IB, and are particularly well suited to the values of the School as a whole.

 The IB Diploma

 The IB Diploma provides a range of academic choices within a challenging and stimulating curriculum, together with a wide variety of practical activities which invite Creativity, Activity and Service.

-IB pupils choose from six subject groups in addition to the core components of the diploma described under The Core below.
+IB pupils choose from six subject groups in addition to the Core components of the Diploma.
 Three of the subjects are taken at Higher Level and three at Standard Level.
 The subjects are studied over 2 years (5 terms).

 - Group 1 Studies in Language and Literature.
 These studies can be in your native language or in English.

 - Group 2 Language Acquisition.
-This is the study of a second language such as Spanish for an English-speaking student.
+This is the study of a second language such as Spanish for an English-speaking pupil.

 - Group 3 Individuals and Societies.
 This covers the Humanities.